 Development of a thought-controlled robotic arm

-- Professor Patrick van der Smagt of the German Aerospace Center (DLR)
+- Professor Patrick van der Smagt, German Aerospace Center (DLR)

-- Professor John P. Donoghue of Brown University, US
+- Professor John P. Donoghue, Brown University, US

 Professor Patrick van der Smagt from the German Aerospace Center (DLR) and Professor John P. Donoghue from Brown University in the US have won the 2012 Erwin Schrödinger Prize for developing a new type of prosthetic arm that paraplegics can control using brain signals.
 The support system that van der Smagt and Donoghue created is unique in the world and allows paraplegics to control a robotic arm using only their thoughts.
 To build the system, the researchers developed learning-enabled software that translates signals from the patient’s brain into control commands for the arm.